 We also have many other projects we knit for - we are happy to knit for any bona fide charity.
-There are baby clothes for the premature baby unit at the Norfolk and Norwich Hospital, hedgehogs sold in aid of the hedgehog rescue appeal, winter fascinators which are sold in aid of Quidenham Children's Hospice, teddies for Uganda, baby clothes for a hospital in Gimbi, Ethiopia, hats, gloves, scarves and toys for the Samaritan's Purse Shoebox appeal, sensory muffs and blankets for dementia patients and Care Homes - and so on.
+There are baby clothes for the premature baby unit at the Norfolk and Norwich Hospital, hedgehogs sold in aid of the hedgehog rescue appeal, Children's Hospice, teddies for Uganda, baby clothes for a hospital in Gimbi, Ethiopia, hats, gloves, scarves and toys for the Samaritan's Purse Shoebox appeal, sensory muffs and blankets for dementia patients and Care Homes - and so on.
 For more details see the section on Charities we support.

 We have lots of patterns we distribute to members - see the patterns section - but members can knit just about anything they want.
 It's worth remembering that needy children are generally much thinner than children in this country so do make the body and sleeves of the garments longer than the patterns suggest.

 We have an Action Group which runs Norfolk Knitters.
 Members provide support where needed to the Knit and Natters, they collect knitting and sewing, they give talks to interested groups such as WI groups or ladies circles and help to organise our Wool Loft and Sewing Attic which is our central base in Norwich.
-We now have centres on the East Coast (Lowestoft), in North Norfolk (Sheringham), South Norfolk (Diss) and West Norfolk (King's Lynn to help meet the needs of our groups in those areas who can't get in to the Norwich resource centre.
+We now have centres on the East Coast (Lowestoft), in North Norfolk (Sheringham), South Norfolk (Diss) and West Norfolk (King's Lynn) to help meet the needs of our groups in these areas who can't get in to the Norwich resource centre.

 The Wool Loft and Sewing Attic are at the Christ Church Centre on Magdalen Road in Norwich.
 It is where the knitting, sewing, wool and fabric is collected and stored and where there are supplies of needles and patterns.
 For further details see the Wool Loft section.